Stefan Babović: International career

 A former Serbia and Montenegro U17 and U19 international, Babović was unused substitute in the 2006 UEFA European Under-21 Championship in Portugal.
 He was subsequently Serbia's top scorer during the 2007 Championship qualifying stage; two of his three goals came in the stunning play-off comeback against Sweden.
 In the summer of 2007, Babović was named in the 23-man squad for the final tournament held in the Netherlands.
 Serbia ended the tournament as a runner-up, losing 1–4 to the hosts in the final.

 After appearing in an unofficial friendly against the Basque Country in December 2006, Babović made his official debut for the senior national team under Javier Clemente in a rescheduled UEFA Euro 2008 qualifier against Kazakhstan on 24 November 2007.
 The match ended with a 1–0 victory for Serbia.
 He later appeared in three friendlies under newly appointed manager Miroslav Đukić in 2008.
 His final international was a May 2008 friendly match away against Germany.

-Post-playing career

-In November 2017, Babović was appointed chief operations officer (COO) of Serbian holding company Victoria Group.
+Following the end of his professional football career, Babović transitioned into the business sector.